Costessey, Norfolk

 Postcode area: NR8.

-Costessey is west Norwich suburb split between Old Costessey village charm and Queen’s Hills modern new-build.
-Average sale price £295,000, three-bed entry-level £215,000, drive to Norwich 10 min.
-Old Costessey is village-feel period stock; Queen’s Hills is modern family-designed estate with dedicated primary school and central park.
-Longwater Retail Park covers all shopping.
-This guide covers the practical detail in 2026: prices by type, schools, transport, and the buyer profile Costessey actually suits.
+Costessey is a west Norwich suburb with a split personality: Old Costessey does flint walls and period stock along The Street, while Queen’s Hills does modern family estates with a dedicated primary school and central park.
+Homes average around £290,000, entry-level terraces start near £215,000, and Norwich city centre is about 10 minutes by car off-peak.
+Longwater Retail Park covers the shopping.
+This guide covers the practical detail in 2026: prices by type, schools, transport, and the kind of buyer the suburb actually suits.

 The Quick Verdict

 Costessey is one of Norwich’s most sought-after suburbs, sitting just three miles west of the city centre along the River Tud.
-Split between Old Costessey and New Costessey, the area offers a compelling mix of traditional village character and modern suburban convenience.
+Split between Old Costessey and New Costessey, the area mixes traditional village character with modern suburban convenience.
 Families are drawn here by strong primary schools, generous green spaces including Costessey Park and the Marriott’s Way trail, and a genuine sense of community.
-With the A47 providing fast access to both the city and the wider Norfolk road network, plus a range of housing from Victorian cottages to modern estates, Costessey strikes an excellent balance between rural charm and urban accessibility.
+With the A47 providing fast access to both the city and the wider Norfolk road network, plus a range of housing from Victorian cottages to modern estates, Costessey manages to be both nearly-rural and ten minutes from the city.

 What Are Property Prices Like in Costessey?